pstadler/keybase-gpg-github/README.md

 fi
 ```

-Now `git commit -S`, it will ask your password and you can save it to OSX
+Now `git commit -S`, it will ask your password and you can save it to macOS
 keychain.